For Leah Murphy, 26, nothing beats a pilot’s-eye view. But her core motivation for going into the cockpit stems from helping others in need.

 Tell me about your Jewish background.

 “My mother is Jewish, and my father is Catholic.
 I was raised as a Reform Jew.
 I went to shul every Sunday and Wednesday for Hebrew school.
 After my bat mitzvah year, I continued to stay active in my synagogue until my senior year of high school.
 When I started at UConn, I got somewhat involved in Hillel by going to services and Shabbat dinner.
 That was a very comfortable, staple part of my college experience.
 When I transferred to Embry-Riddle, I expected the Hillel to be like the one at UConn, meaning I could be passive in my Judaism.
 I just had to show up and everything would be done for me.
 It turned out that wasn’t the case.
 There were a group of students saying ‘We’re all Jewish but we don’t do anything.
 We don’t have anything provided.’
 That made me to realize if I wanted to still be Jewish and actively participate, I needed to step up and get things going.
 That actually made me become more active than I was when it was easily provided to me.
-The Jewish community at Embry-Riddle is very homey and tight-knight because there’s such a small group of us.”
+The Jewish community at Embry-Riddle is very homey and tight-knit because there’s such a small group of us.”

 In a previous article profiling you, published by Embry-Riddle, you said: “I want to be that person who is there for the worst day of people’s lives, to help contribute to making it better.”
 Can you expand on that quote?
 Why do you want to be there?